Software Reviews

 Cons:

-- May be overkill for small, infrequent events
+• May be more than you need for small, infrequent events

 Our advice: Start on a free plan to learn the platform.
-Most organizers outgrow free tiers after 2-3 events, at which point upgrading pays for itself in time saved.
-GuestlistOnline's free plan lets you run up to 10 events before you need to decide.
+Most organizers outgrow free tiers after 2–3 events, at which point upgrading pays for itself in time saved.
+GuestlistOnline free plan lets you run 1 event with up to 50 guests before you need to decide.

 AI-Powered Registration

-Artificial intelligence is moving beyond buzzword status into practical registration features:
+Artificial intelligence is moving into practical registration features in 2026:

-- Smart form optimization — AI analyzes drop-off points in your registration form and suggests field removals or reordering to improve completion rates.
+• Smart form optimisation — AI analyses drop-off points and suggests field removals or reordering to improve completion rates

-- Predictive attendance — Machine learning models predict no-show rates based on historical data, helping you overbook intelligently without overselling.
+• Predictive attendance — machine learning models predict no-show rates based on historical data, helping you manage capacity intelligently

-- Automated email personalization — AI generates customized confirmation and reminder emails that adapt tone and content to each attendee segment.
+• Automated email personalisation — AI generates customised confirmation and reminder emails that adapt tone to each attendee segment

-- Chatbot-assisted registration — Attendees can register through conversational interfaces, asking questions and getting instant answers during the sign-up process.
+• Chatbot-assisted registration — attendees can register through conversational interfaces during the sign-up process

 Mobile-First Registration